 Sometimes friends introduce me as someone who “knows everybody.”
 Of course that’s not true, but usually I do know who everyone is.
 That may be my secret power, along with common sense: I can see around corners, ask questions that matter, all in order to help get to next steps and real solutions for teams, companies, and individuals.
 In 2018 I detailed my long-time interest in connecting people in a book called Taking the Work Out of Networking: An Introvert’s Guide to Making Connections That Count (Touchstone Books, Simon & Schuster).
 I hope you like it and find it useful.

 My areas of interest include all types of business communications (how best to reach visitors, customers, and critics, on which channels); corporate social media (being in the conversation in ways that are welcome), change management and company culture.

-I’m also a strong supporter of journalists and journalism, and currently serve on the boards of The John S. Knight Journalism Fellowships at Stanford; the International Center for Journalists; and the News Literacy Project.
+I’m also a strong supporter of journalists and journalism, and currently serve on the boards of The John S. Knight Journalism Fellowships at Stanford and the News Literacy Project.
 One of my joys is having co-founded, with Jenny 8.
 Lee and help from Google and the Knight Foundation, a yearly unconference called Newsgeist, where a small group of news producers mix it up with news gatherers and developers.
 In a nod to my long-time status as a San Franciscan, I’m also on the board of Yerba Buena Center for the Arts.